May 11, 2026

 1. Acts of violence and threats of violence include, but are not limited to: verbal (such as threats, harassment, abuse or intimidation), nonverbal (such as gestures and intimidation), written communication (such as notes, e-mail), physical (such as hitting, pushing, shoving, kicking, touching and assault), and other (such as arson, sabotage, vandalism and stalking).

-2. On the Work Site/In the Workplace means all real property owned or occupied by TBR, TBR vehicles and personal vehicles when in use performing state business
+2. On the Work Site/In the Workplace means all real property owned or occupied by Chattanooga State Community College (“The College”), College vehicles and personal vehicles when in use performing state business.

 3. Reasonable Suspicion means the degree of knowledge sufficient to cause an ordinarily prudent and cautious person to believe that the circumstances being presented are more likely to be true than not.
 Reasonable suspicion must be based on an articulable, specific and objective basis and may include direct observation; or information received from a source believed to be reliable.

-4. Employee means, for purposes of this guideline only, persons receiving a payroll check from TBR or one of its institutions.
+4. Employee means, for purposes of this guideline only, persons receiving a payroll check from the College.

 3. Policy/Guideline